ejboettcher/DIY_MedicalLike_Facemask/README.md

 #### Add Ties or Elastic
 What you do here depends on the material you have.

+**NOTE** You may want to add a pocket at the top so that users can add additional filters.

 ##### If you have ribbon or cloth edges.
 Sew the the ties onto the mask see image below.
 ![Image of sew side edges](./images/simple_mask_AddTies.jpg)